interclip/interclip/API.md

 # Interclip API

 There is a very simple API for anybody to use.
-Remember, that clips only last for one month! (as of [v3.2.4](https://github.com/aperta-principium/Interclip/releases/tag/v3.2.4))
+Remember, clips only last for a month! (as of [v3.2.4](https://github.com/aperta-principium/Interclip/releases/tag/v3.2.4))
 ## Create clips
 ### Example queries
 **POST**